 Compact but Ergonomic Composite Handle

 One of my favorite things about this axe is the handle.
-At 26.25 inches, the axe is long enough to allow for powerful chopping action, but short enough for stowing it easily.
+At 26.25 inches, the axe is long enough to allow for powerful chopping action but short enough for stowing it easily.
 The composite handle is nicely shaped with rubber over-mold grips where you grab it.

 Ports are cut into the upper portion of the handle to reduce weight.
 It’s still a relatively heavy axe compared to some of the others that we highlighted in our axe buyer’s guide.

 Near the axe head, the handle has an integrated overstrike guard.
-This is a common feature on splitting axes to protect the handle if you miss with the cutting edge of the axe and hit the handle on the wood.
+This is a common feature of splitting axes to protect the handle if you miss with the cutting edge of the axe and hit the handle on the wood.
 Typically, the overstrike guard is a visible metal tube that extends down from the axe head over the handle, but on the Bushcraft Axe, it is hidden inside the composite handle.

 Removable Gear Storage Insert

-A really unique feature of the axe is that the lower portion of the handle, which is hollow, features a hidden gear storage insert.
+A unique feature of the axe is that the lower portion of the handle, which is hollow, features a hidden gear storage insert.
 The insert slips into the bottom of the axe and snaps in place with two plastic buttons.
 To remove the insert, you press the buttons on either side and pull the insert out.

 The first few times I removed the insert, I found it somewhat difficult to squeeze the buttons and pull the insert out.
 I got the hang of it after a while, but it took some finger strength.
 I’m hoping it gets a bit easier to remove over time.
 I could see it being tough to get it out if your fingers were cold or wet.